 Faculty and Research

-- 5th among leading private and public research universities for federal research $647 million (2019)
+- UNC-Chapel Hill ranks 5th among leading private and public research universities for federal research $647 million.
+(2019)

-- $1.1 billion of sponsored research from all sources annually, making UNC-Chapel Hill the 11th largest US research university in volume and annual expenditures (2019)
+- $1.14 billion of sponsored research activity secured annually makes UNC-Chapel Hill the 12th largest US research university in volume and annual expenditures.
+(2020)

-- 95 countries served by the Carolina Population Center (2018)
+- 95 countries are served by the Carolina Population Center.
+(2018)

-- 14th among public research institutions for the number of faculty members inducted into National Academies (2020)
+- UNC-Chapel Hill ranks 14th among public research institutions for the number of faculty members inducted into National Academies.
+(2020)

 Academics and Programs

-- 5 Title VI National Resource Centers, ranking Carolina 1st among universities in the Southeast U.S. and 6th among public universities (Fall 2018)
+- UNC-Chapel Hill has 5 Title VI National Resource Centers, ranking Carolina 1st among universities in the Southeast U.S. and 6th among public universities.
+(Fall 2018)